Suffering and Rebirth

 When we are experiencing happy or unhappy, which we experience every moment – some level of that as part of the aggregates – we have to understand where that is coming from, what the cause of it is.
 We need to understand that we have this ripening cause that comes from destructive or tainted constructive behavior, which means that it's behavior dominated by some disturbing emotion and disturbing attitude.
 Where did that come from?

-There were driving causes and equal status causes – well, there's a whole tendency to be like that; there's a tendency of the disturbing emotion that comes from previous instances of I've gotten into a bad habit.
+There were omnipresent causes and equal status causes – well, there's a whole tendency to be like that; there's a tendency of the disturbing emotion that comes from previous instances of I've gotten into a bad habit.
 We understand how that has arisen.

 There were those karmic tendencies from which the happiness or unhappiness arose – the natal source, the loaf of bread out of the oven – and the tendencies of the disturbing emotions out of which anger or attachment arose.
 That's coming from these obtaining causes.